storybookjs/react-native/addons/knobs/README.md

 ### button

-Allows you to include a button and associated handler.
+It allows you to include a button and associated handler.

 ```js
 import { button } from '@storybook/addon-knobs';